-Mode Building blocks Policy Option 1 TRANSPARENCY Policy Option 2 COOPERATION Policy Option 3 SOLIDARITY All times 1. governance, coordination and cooperation share information with I forum and obligation of the MS to tion and during the crisis All times 2. crisis contingency planning Recommendation to the Member States for risk assessment, training and drills & compendium of crisis recompendium of crisis recompendium of compendium of com Approach 3 - Recommendation to MS for risk assessment & compendium of crisis response measures and - Obligation to the Commission for Union level risk assessment - Obligation to MS to train their relevant crisis management staff regularly Vigilance 3.
-Single Market vigilance information gathering strategic supply chains - Recommendations to the Member States egic reserves of goods Approach 3 Obligation to Member States to gather information concerning identified strategic supply chains and share that information with the Commission Obligation of the Commission to draw up and regularly update, by means of implementing acts, a list with targets for strategic reserves to be constituted by Member States for the selected supply chains of goods and services of strategic importance, by means of recommendation Subject to additional trigger: Obligations to Member States to build up strategic reserves for selected goods of strategic importance if the Member States strategic reserves fall significantly short of the targets Emergency 4. key principles and supportive measures for facilitating free movement during emergency Approach 2 Reinforcing key principles of free movement of goods, services and persons in binding rules where appropriate for effective crisis management Emergency 5. transparency and administrative assistance during emergency the notified measures 3 mechanism, flash peer review and incompatible with EU law; contact Emergency 6. speeding up the placing of crisis-relevant products on the market during emergency Approach 2 Targeted amendments of existing Single Market harmonisation legislation: faster placing of crisis-relevant products on the market; Commission can adopt technical specifications; MS prioritise market surveillance for crisis-relevant products Emergency 7. public procurement during emergency Approach 2 New provision on coordinated procurement/common purchasing by the Commission for some or all Member States Emergency 8. measures impacting crisis-relevant supply chains during emergency mode Approach 1 Guidance on ramping up production capacity; speeding up permitting procedures; accepting and prioritising orders of crisis relevant goods Recommendations to businesses to share crisis-relevant information Approach 2 Recommendations to MS for the distribution of possibly previously stockpiled products; speeding up permitting procedures; encouraging economic operators to accept and prioritise orders Subject to additional activation: Empowering MS to oblige economic operators to ramp up production capacity and to address binding information requests to economic operators Approach 3 Subject to additional activation: Obligations to MS to distribute products previously stockpiled; speeding up permitting procedures, Obligations to businesses to accept and prioritise orders; ramp up production capacity and provide crisis-relevant information
+Mode Building blocks Policy Option 1 TRANSPARENCY Policy Option 2 COOPERATION Policy Option 3 SOLIDARITY All times 1. governance, coordination and cooperation share information with l forum and obligation of the MS to tion and during the crisis All times 2. crisis contingency planning Approach 2 Recommendation to the Member States for risk assessment, training and drills & compendium of crisis response measures compendium of crisis - Obligation to the Con assessment Approach 3 MS for risk assessment & response measures and mmission for Union level risk train their relevant crisis llarly Vigilance 3.
+Single Market vigilance Approach 2 Recommendation to the Member States on information gathering concerning identified strategic supply chains Recommendations to the Member States for building up strategic reserves of goods of strategic importance Approach 3 Obligation to Member States to gather information concerning identified strategic supply chains and share that information with the Commission Obligation of the Commission to draw up and regularly update, by means of implementing acts, a list with targets for strategic reserves to be constituted by Member States for the selected supply chains of goods and services of strategic importance, by means of recommendation Subject to additional trigger: Obligations to Member States to build up strategic reserves for selected goods of strategic importance if the Member States strategic reserves fall significantly short of the targets Emergency 4. key principles and supportive measures for facilitating free movement during emergency Approach a ciples of free movemen ppropriate for effective of the component of the componen t of goods, services and persons in Emergency 5. transparency and administrative assistance during emergency Approach 3 Binding full-fledged fast-track notification mechanism, flash peer review and possibility to declare the notified measures incompatible with EU law; contact points and electronic platform Emergency 6. speeding up the placing of crisis- relevant products on the market during emergency Approach 2 Targeted amendments of existing Single Market harmonisation legislation: faster placing of crisis-relevant products on the market; Commission can adopt technical specifications; MS prioritise market surveillance for crisis-relevant products Emergency 7. public procurement during emergency Approach 2 New provision on coordinated procurement/common purchasing by the Commission for some or all Member States Emergency 8. measures impacting crisis- relevant supply chains during emergency mode Approach 1 Guidance on ramping up production capacity; speeding up permitting procedures; accepting and prioritising orders of crisis relevant goods Recommendations to businesses to share crisis-relevant information Approach 2 Recommendations to MS for the distribution of possibly previously stockpiled products; speeding up permitting procedures; encouraging economic operators to accept and prioritise orders Subject to additional activation: Empowering MS to oblige economic operators to ramp up production capacity and to address binding information requests to economic operators Approach 3 Subject to additional activation: Obligations to MS to distribute products previously stockpiled; speeding up permitting procedures, Obligations to businesses to accept and prioritise orders; ramp up production capacity and provide crisis-relevant information